putyourlightson/craft-entry-count/README.md

 # Entry Count Plugin for Craft CMS

-The Entry Count Plugin was built specifically for training purposes and is used in the [Craft Plugin Development video course](https://mijingo.com/products/screencasts/craft-plugin-development/).
+The Entry Count Plugin was built specifically for training purposes.
+It was used in the Craft Plugin Development video course by Mijingo, which has since been discontinued.
+The [Getting Started with Craft Plugin Development](https://craftquest.io/courses/how-to-create-craft-plugin) course on CraftQuest is a good alternative.

 It allows you to count and display the number of times that an entry has been viewed in  [Craft CMS](https://craftcms.com/).
 The plugin is intended for educational purposes and can be freely used for simple use-cases.
 For anything more complex, use the [View Count](https://www.doublesecretagency.com/plugins/view-count) plugin.